AI Native

 See the user signal

-New feedback, comments, votes, and related user information stay visible as structured product context.
+New feedback, comments, votes, and related user details stay close to the work.

 The agent uses MCP to read the original request, related feedback, requester context, status history, and acceptance notes.